Skip to content

 ) => React.ReactNode

-This might be helpful if you need to customize "payload" of your ViewModel based on generic types.
+This can be helpful if you need to customize the payload of your ViewModel based on generic types.

 Released under the MIT License.